mfg92/darktable-metadata-export-script/README.md

 ## Dependencies

-This script comes bundled with https://github.com/rxi/json.lua
+This script comes bundled with an reduced and modified version of https://github.com/rxi/json.lua.